LoopKit/loopdocs/docs/version/development.md

 * Go through the onboarding of selecting notifications and reminders and insulin type.
 * You will then be presented with a screen to select the type of pod.
 * Choose the Classic (Eros) or DASH Pod type

+!!! important "Once you transition to OmnipodKit, stay with OmnipodKit"
+    The new unified Omnipod Pump Manager, OmnipodKit, is the only available in v3.14.2 or newer.

+    If you are running a Pod and you transition to the OmnipodKit Pump Manager, then any build you install on your phone should have OmnipodKit.
+If you need to downgrade to a build earlier than v3.14.2, do so after deactivating a Pod.

 ### Feature Branch: Pod Keep Alive Feature